Master-Oldu/master-azerbaijani-astro/src/content/blog/learning-azerbaijani-as-adult.md

 Yes, you’ll meet new friends like **ə, ğ, ş, ö, ü**, but they follow consistent rules.

-If you want a quick crash course, read **[Azerbaijani Alphabet Made Easy](/blog/azerbaijani-alphabet-made-easy)**; it covers everything without wasting your time.
+If you want a quick crash course, read **[Azerbaijani Alphabet Made Easy](/blog/azerbaijani-alphabet-made-easy)**.
+It covers everything without wasting your time.

 ### **2. Pronunciation is predictable**
 Azerbaijani is phonetic.
 What you see is (mostly) what you say.

-If pronunciation stresses you out, start with **[The Secret to Perfect Azerbaijani Pronunciation: It’s Not What You Think](/blog/perfect-azerbaijani-pronunciation)**.
+If pronunciation stresses you out, start with **[The Secret to Perfect Azerbaijani Pronunciation (It’s Not What You Think)](/blog/perfect-azerbaijani-pronunciation)**.
 It’ll save you months of trial and error.

 ### **3. Grammar is logical, not chaotic**
 Azerbaijani builds words with suffixes piled on like Lego pieces.
 It looks scary until you realize the system is surprisingly consistent.